 Distribution of sales increase

+Total 3 per cent

+Exchange-rate effects 0 per cent

+New stores 3 per cent

 Comparable units in local currency 0 per cent

-New stores 3 per cent

-Exchange-rate effects 0 per cent

-Total 3 per cent

 The gross margin was 40.0 per cent, down 1.2 percentage points compared with the year-earlier period (41.2).
 During the financial year, the gross margin was negatively impacted by the stronger USD, increased commercial investments, the weaker NOK and higher sourcing costs, which were offset by both currency hedges (NOK) and exchange-rate effects related to the delays in inventory.